Self-Hosted Weather Radar

 Quick Start

-Deploy your own instance with Docker in under a minute:
+Deploy your own instance with Docker in under a minute.
+Pick the mode that matches your hardware:

 git clone https://github.com/JoshuaKimsey/LibreWXR.git